gonyyi/alog/docs/README.md

     TEST := al.NewTag("TEST")

     al.Warn().Int("id", 1).Write("") // tag 0 means no tag is given.
+    // Also Write(...string) can omit value.
+    // eg. al.Warn().Int("id", 1).Write()
+    // Note: If more than one string given, Alog will take the first one.
     // Output: {"date":20210304,"time":180012,"level":"warn","tag":[],"id":1}

     al.Warn(IO).Int("id", 2).Write("this will print IO in the tag") // Use IO tag created above.